uhop/stream-json/README.md

 var next = fs.createReadStream(fname).pipe(parser);
 ```

 `options` can contain some technical parameters, and it rarely needs to be specified.
 You can find it thoroughly documented in [node.js' Stream documentation](http://nodejs.org/api/stream.html).
+Additionally it recognizes following properties:

+* `jsonStreaming` can be `true` or `false` (the default).
+If `true`, it can parse a stream of JSON objects as described in [JSON Streaming](https://en.wikipedia.org/wiki/JSON_Streaming) as "Concatenated JSON".
+Technically it will recognize "Line delimited JSON" as well.

 The test files for `Parser`: `tests/test_parser.js`, `tests\manual\test_parser.js`.
 Actually all test files in `tests/` use `Parser`.